MultiPaper/MultiPaper/README.md

 hide the multipaper servers behind a single address.
 The proxy automatically selects the multipaper server with the lowest load and forwards the player to it.
 The proxy provides no extra features and is designed to be as fast and light-weight as possible.
-To use the proxy, set `bungeecord` to `true` in the multipapers' spigot.yml.
+When using the proxy, you will need to set `bungeecord` to `true` in the multipapers' `spigot.yml`.

 This proxy is only available when running a standalone MultiPaper-Master installation and can be started by specifying a port for it to listen on: